BilkentCompGen/valor/README.md

 -- The paired end distance

-parameter: MAXREAD (maximum length of a normal segment)
+parameter: FRAG_MAX (maximum length of a normal segment)

-parameter: MINREAD (the minimum length of a normal segment)
+parameter: FRAG_MIN (the minimum length of a normal segment)

 You should set the max and min to (mean + 3*std) and (mean - 3*std).